SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 Enzymes minimize the **activation energy hump**

-So, why do Enzymes work?
+## Why do Enzymes work?
+There are three main ways that Enzymes work:

-1. Stress and straining of the bonds to force towards transitionstate
+1. Stress and straining of the bonds to force towards the nessariy transition state
 2. Changing the substrate to gavourable orientation
-3. Acitve site animo acids rearranging electrons + creating partial charges to favor a reaction
+3. Active site animo acids rearranging electrons + creating partial charges to favor a reaction